Everybody else is afraid to fail, I do not really care because when I fail, I try something new.

 Experience in your business is important, but experience is a bias.
 What’s more important than experience is the rate of learning.

 - He supported California’s Proposition 87, a clean energy enterprise that failed to pass, in 2006.
-His wife and he have donated $500,000 to Wikimedia foundation, a nonprofit charitable organization.
+His wife and he have donated $500,000 to Wikimedia Foundation, a nonprofit charitable organisation.

 - On the home soil, he has invested in SKS Microfinance and provided loan for women welfare in rural India.
 He believes e-commerce will dominate in the coming decade as the market seems to be ready to compete with the likes of Alibaba.